-Our school vision affirms our commitment to valuing the individuality of all of our children.
+The mission statement of our school affirms our commitment to valuing the individuality of all of our children.
 We give all of our children every opportunity to achieve the highest of standards.
-We do this by respecting and taking account of children's varied life experiences and needs.
+We do this by respecting and taking account of pupil's varied life experiences and needs.
 We offer a broad and balanced curriculum and have high expectations for all children.
 The achievements, attitudes and well being of all our children matter.
 This policy helps to ensure that this school promotes the individuality of all our children, irrespective of ethnicity, attainment, age, disability, gender or background and that pupils have a common curriculum experience.

-This school believes that every pupil has an entitlement to achieve their full God given potential.
-Educational experiences are provided which develop children's achievements and recognise their individuality.
+This school believes that every pupil has an entitlement to develop to their full potential.
+Educational experiences are provided which develop pupils' achievements and recognise their individuality.
 Diversity is valued as a rich resource which supports the learning of all.
 In this school, inclusion recognises a child's right to a broad, balanced, relevant and challenging curriculum, which is appropriate to their individual abilities, talents and personal qualities.